 Adobe Lightroom is a commercial enterprise-class image editing software for professionals photographers.

-Adobe has packed it with dozens of features that enhance photographer's workflow and improve their productivity.
+Adobe has packed it with dozens of features that enhance a photographer's workflow and improve their productivity.

 Although it has an affordable paid subscription per month, you should consider open-source and free alternatives.